 Update who you're paying with your new credit card details as and when they change.
-It's important to do this so to ensure continuous payments and avoid any penalties or termination of your agreement with them - we aren't responsible if any of this happens.
+It's important to do this so to ensure payments continue and you avoid any penalties or termination of your agreement with them - we aren't responsible if any of this happens.

-The clauses "Payments from your account" and "Cancelling or changing payments (other than cheques)" of the Personal Banking Booklet have important information on regular payments and how to cancel them.
+Clauses 18 ("Payments from your account") and 19 ("Cancelling or changing payments (other than cheques)") of the Personal Banking Booklet have important information on regular payments and how to cancel them.